tomzx/blog.tomrochette.com-content/agi/papers/richard-yonck-toward-a-standard-metric-of-machine-intelligence/article.md

 	* C-test: A series of abduction and prediction problems, similar to those in standard IQ tests.
 Questions are based on Kolmogorov complexity.
 Formatted and presented as a series of increasing complexity
 	* Text compression
 	* Universal Intelligence Test: The agent is challenged in a fully interactive environment using reinforcement learning methods, its actions generating observations and rewards.
 This agent works to maximize its reward
+* Use a vector-based system where each intelligence factor is assigned a dimension

 # See also